golemhq/golem/docs/source/golem_public_api/webelement-class.md

 Find all WebElements that match the search criteria.

 Search criteria:
-* The first argument must be: an element tuple, a CSS string or a WebElement object.
+* The first argument must be: an element tuple, a CSS string, or an XPath string.
 * Keyword search criteria: id, name, link_text, partial_link_text, css, xpath, tag_name.
 * Only one search criteria should be provided.